Dynamic Mechanical Analysis (DMA) for plastics and polymers for quality assessment or product development

 Alpha and beta transitions in the Tan Delta curve can be used to compare production against standards.

-Intertek DMA test experts support clients by finding the right approach for specific applications and areas of interest.
-Intertek offers DMA with various modes of oscillation including 3-point bend; dual cantiliver; single cantilever; film tension; and torsion.
+Intertek DMA test experts support clients by finding the best approach for specific applications and areas of interest.
+Intertek offers DMA with various modes of oscillation including 3-point bend, dual cantiliver, single cantilever, film tension and torsion from our expertly-staffed facilities.